datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 The group name as shown in the URL bar is what DataLad needs in order to create sibling datasets.

 .. figure:: ../artwork/src/gitlab-rootgroup.png
+   :width: 80%

+   Webinterface to create a root-level group on GitLab.

 .. figure:: ../artwork/src/gitlab-rootgroup2.png
+   :width: 80%

+   A created root-level group in GitLab's webinterface.

 Step 3: Select a layout
 """""""""""""""""""""""